 Interfacing Structured and Unstructured Data in Sociolinguistic Research on Language Change

-The STRATAS project studies language change by developing tools that enable us to ask questions that have until now been too labour-intensive to answer.
-These tools are being developed by computer scientists and visualization specialists in collaboration with language historians who study the development of English and Finnish over time.
+The STRATAS project studied language change by developing tools that enable us to ask questions that have until now been too labour-intensive to answer.
+These tools were being developed by computer scientists and visualization specialists in collaboration with language historians who study the development of English and Finnish over time.

 One of the major challenges in linguistic research is unravelling the process of language change.
 Sociolinguists have made great strides by analysing change in apparent time, comparing the language use of successive generations at a given point in time.
 Information on real-time change is harder to come by but, thanks to the digital turn in the humanities, more data is available that enables the diachronic approach.
 However, empirical work on change over time is still fragmented and provides only a patchy coverage of certain aspects of change.